leafo/lapis/docs/testing.md

 You are free to use any testing framework you like, but in these examples we'll be using [Busted](http://olivinelabs.com/busted/).

-### Mocking A Request
+## Mocking a Request

-Before you can test an application it must be available in a module that can be `require`d.
-This means you should separate the call to `lapis.serve` and the definition of your application class.
-It's recommended to put a single application in it's own file and then have your Nginx Lua/MoonScript entry code require that model.
+Mocking a request simulates a request to your application, bypassing any real HTTP requests and Nginx.
+If you want to test against a running server scroll down to the next section.

+In order to test your application it should be a Lua module that can be `require`d without any side effects.
+Ideally you'll have a separate file for each application and you can get the application class just by loading the module.

-In these examples we'll just define the application in the same file for simplicity.
+In these examples we'll define the application in the same file as the tests for simplicity.

-The method we are interested in for mocking a request is called `mock_request` defined in `lapis.spec.request`:
+A request can be mocked using the `mock_request` function defined in `lapis.spec.request`:

 ```lua
 local mock_request = require("lapis.spec.request").mock_request